cosandr/go-motd/README.md

 }

 func internalFunc(c *ConfExample) (header string, content string, err error) {
+	// You should return a ModuleNotAvailable error if it is appropriate.
 	// Remember to use c.padL/c.padR when preparing header and content header = fmt.Sprintf("%s: %s\n", utils.Wrap("Example", c.padL, c.padR), utils.Good("OK"))
 	return